KoBeWi/Metroidvania-System/README.md

 ### Code structure

-Unlike in editor, at runtime all interactions with MetSys are through code.
+Unlike in the editor, at runtime all interactions with MetSys are through code.
 The main code component is MetSys autoload singleton automatically added with the plugin.
 All interactions with the system go through the singleton, that includes methods and signals.
 The code is fully documented as a class called MetroidvaniaSystem.
 It has multiple additional components in form of preloaded scripts.
 Anything that doesn't have description is not intended to be called/accessed by the user (but of course it's possible if you want to do some advanced hacks).

 You can check the included [example project](#sample-project) if you are unsure how to implement some things.

 ### Room Instance

 The base bridge between MetSys and your game is RoomInstance node.
 You can find it under Nodes in MetroidvaniaSystem addon folder.
 It provides two-fold functionality: allows to identify the current room when it's visited in game and draws room boundaries in the editor.
-The node should be located at (0, 0), but it doesn't need to be under scene root.
+The node should be located at (0, 0), but it doesn't need to be under the scene root.
 You should add RoomInstance to every room with assigned scene.

 ![](Media/EditorRoomInstance.png)